 Don’t Try to Hiding Your Cigar Habit

-Most companies will require you to get a medical exam prior to approval of a policy for life insurance as a cigar smoker.
+Most companies will require you to get a medical exam prior to the approval of a policy for life insurance as a cigar smoker.

 Blood or urine tests will be performed to detect the presence of nicotine in your body.
 If you are an occasional smoker, it would be a good idea to stash your cigars for at least 1 week prior to your exam.